gonjavi/ReactSportsTracking/README.md

 - Add update measurements characteritic.
 - Allow to create new sports to measure.

+## Design

+Design idea by Gregoire Vella on Behance

 ## 🤝 Contributing

 Contributions, issues and feature requests are welcome!